 MIAMI BEACH, Fla. – The American Civil Liberties Union of Florida is proud to announce that Cynthia Nixon, Sex and the City star and LGBT rights advocate, will join us on Saturday, January 9, 2010 to kick off the ACLU’s three-year campaign to end Florida’s ban on adoption by gay and lesbian people.

-The event, to be held poolside at South Beach’s luxurious Shore Club, will begin with a VIP reception at 7:15 p.m., followed by a press line, and the main event at 8:30 p.m.
-Further details on the press line will be available the first week of January.
+The event, to be held in the RedRoom at South Beach’s luxurious Shore Club, will begin with a VIP reception at 7:30 p.m., followed by the main event at 8:30 p.m., with featured speakers at 9:30 p.m.
 Details and tickets are available at www.aclufl.org/adoption

 ACLU Adoption Campaign Kick-Off